Bobby Carpenter (American football): Professional career

-Pre-draft

 Dallas Cowboys

-Carpenter was the Dallas Cowboys' first round selection (18th overall) in the 2006 NFL Draft.
+Carpenter was the Dallas Cowboys' first round selection (18th overall) in the 2006 NFL draft.
 It was later reported that head coach Bill Parcells influenced the organization into drafting him, based on his previous experience coaching his father, Rob Carpenter.
 His best game with the Cowboys came in a 2006 playoff loss to the Seattle Seahawks, where he started at outside linebacker and recorded five tackles and three deflected passes.

 In 2009, he took over the team's nickel linebacker role after playing mostly on special teams.
 Over his four-year stint with the Cowboys, Carpenter failed to establish a starting role, registering 96 tackles and 29 special teams tackles.
 In the fourth episode of the 2008 Hard Knocks series, Carpenter was continuously beaten in a pads and shorts practice by right tackle Marc Colombo.
 During that practice Colombo referred to him as "Barbie Carpenter", while also making fun of his shoulder length blonde hair.